 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you general information about your treatment.
-Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and the healthcare team but may act as a starting point for discussion.
+Most of your questions should be answered by this leaflet/booklet.
+It is not intended to replace the discussion between you and your doctor but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.

 What is a cervical ectropian?